osabased/horizon/experience-optimization.md

 A candidate must declare the minimum observation level required to justify it.

+A candidate cannot be promoted from evidence above the session's actual observation capability.

 ### Retention classes

 Every experience artifact gets a retention class.